Countries using DAB/DMB: Country wide

-China

-China's State Administration of Radio, Film, and Television (SARFT), chose DAB for the standard for digital audio services in May 2006, and tested DMB services in the following years.
-Beijing Jolon, GTM in Guangzhou and other broadcasters provided DMB services during the Olympic Games in 2008.
-DAB is now on air in three cities (Beijing and Hong Kong in Band III and Shanghai in L-Band).

-Some of them provide several DMB services among audio services.
-Beijing Jolon, the biggest local broadcaster in Beijing, has launched 'Push Radio' based on DAB in 2010 in Beijing.
-Beijing Jolon broadcasts 30 hours – or 25 program channels every day through Push Radio.
-16 Audio programs are broadcast 15 times per day and downloaded onto receivers.
-Value added services such as news, data and slideshow have been provided through Push Radio services.
-Cooperating with Commercial Radio Australia (CRA), Beijing Jolon has upgraded their latest generation receivers to support DAB+ and is trialling Push Radio in Australia.

-Croatia

-Trials using DAB were launched by Croatian Radio Television (HRT), the biggest Croatian public broadcaster, in 1997.
-Centred around Zagreb, the HRT multiplex broadcast simulcasts of its three national radio services.

-This trial has been completed in 2011.

-In September 2017 state owned network operator Odašiljači i veze announced that during November 2017 a trial broadcasting of DAB+ services will begin and invited interested radio stations to express their desire to participate in trial.

 Czechia

 Three network operators, Czech Radio, TELEKO and RTI CZ, broadcast DAB+ in Czechia.
 Czech radio network covers over 95% population.
 There are many regional broadcasters with only one small transmitter.

 Denmark

 Public service broadcaster DR began regular services of DAB in 2002.
 Denmark has one of the highest numbers of DAB users per capita in the world, with 40% of the population having access to a DAB/DAB+ radio set.
 In 2016 a total of 36% of all radio listening was on digital platforms (DAB and online).

 The parliamentary Media Agreement 2012-2014 stipulates that the FM band will close in 2019 if at least 50% of radio listening is on digital platforms by that time.
 The closure of FM radio in Denmark has been canceled, and there is no known date for future closure.

 On 1 October 2017 a nationwide switch from DAB to DAB+ took place and three DAB multiplexes became available: